 At Festival Foods, we work with Monterey Bay Aquarium Seafood Watch Program to offer our guests only seafood that is fished or farmed in ways that minimizes any environmental impact.

-Many of our guests know that Festival Foods strongly believes in giving back to our communities, but we’re also really committed to taking care of our environment and the people -- and animals -- who live here.
+Many of our guests know that Festival Foods strongly believes in giving back to our communities, but we’re also really committed to taking care of our environment and the people — and animals — who live here.
 That’s why we love featuring the Monterey Bay Aquarium’s Seafood Watch program in our Meat & Seafood Department.

-Since we started that partnership in April 2016, we’re so proud to say that our seafood selection only has sustainable options.
+Since we started that partnership in April 2016, we’re so proud to say that our seafood selection has evolved to now only offering sustainable options.
 That means they’re fished or farmed in ways that minimizes any environmental impact.
 The term “sustainable seafood” means they’re caught or farmed in ways that support a healthy ocean.

 “Our decision to transition to 100 percent sustainable seafood was easy to make,” said Mike Zimmerman, senior director of the Meat & Seafood Department at Festival Foods.
 “As a responsible retailer, we consider it our duty to sell only sustainable seafood and educate our guests about its importance.
 We need to be part of the solution so there will be an abundance of marine life for future generations.”

 The world’s seafood supply is dramatically decreasing due to over-fishing.
 And some fish that escape from enclosed ocean pens, or farms, are spreading chemicals, antibiotics and diseases to wild fish.
 It’s a recipe for disaster for the aquatic environment, the fishing industry and for everyone who enjoys eating fish.